Monster truck: Truck construction

 This image of Grave Digger, minus much of its body work, reveals how far removed monster truck designs are from those of the production pickup trucks they descend from.

 The first monster trucks were pickup trucks and SUVs modified with larger suspension and larger tires.
 Today, trucks have custom built tubular chassis, with four-link suspension to provide up to 4 ft of clearance, and fiberglass bodies that attach to the chassis separately and are designed to be easily removed and easily replaced.
 The use of fiberglass panel bodies has allowed monster truck owners to develop a wide variety of thematic concept trucks that scarcely resemble the early monster trucks.

 Engines are now typically mounted behind the driver on most trucks and are typically supercharged, run on a methanol-based fuel, and have displacement of up to 575 cuin.
 Axles are taken mostly from either heavy-duty military trucks or road vehicles such as school buses, and are modified to have a planetary gear reduction at the hub to help turn the tires.
 All trucks have hydraulic steering in both the front and the rear (four wheel steering), with the front wheels controlled by the steering wheel and the rear wheels by a toggle switch.

 The tires are typically "terra" tires used on farm equipment, and are 66 in in diameter, 43 in in width, and fit on 25 in diameter rims.

 Most trucks use a modified or custom-designed automatic transmission, such as a Turbo 400, Powerglide, Ford C6 transmission, or a TorqueFlite 727.
 Some trucks have a Lenco transmission, which traces its roots to drag racing.
 Most of the automatic transmissions are heavily modified with transbrakes, manual valve bodies, and heavy-duty gear sets.
 Trucks running a Lenco use a centrifugal clutch as opposed to a torque converter, which are used in automatic transmissions.
 Lenco transmissions are usually found in two- or three-speed configurations, and are commonly shifted using compressed carbon dioxide.

-The trucks have many safety features, several of which are required just to run in the indoor arenas that the trucks frequent.
-Trucks are equipped with three shutoff switches: a remote ignition interrupt (RII), which allows event stewards to stop a truck remotely, a switch within the driver's reach in the cab, and another at the rear of the truck so that all electrical power may be shut off in the event of a rollover.
+The trucks have many safety features, several of which are required just to run in the various sports venues that the trucks frequent.
+Trucks are generally equipped with three shutoff switches: a remote ignition interrupt (RII), which allows event stewards to stop a truck remotely, a switch within the driver's reach in the cab, and another at the rear of the truck so that all electrical power may be shut off in the event of a rollover.

 Many trucks are constructed with the driver sitting in the center of the cab for visibility.
 Most cabs are shielded with Lexan or comparable polycarbonate, which not only protects the driver from track debris but allows for increased visibility.
 Drivers are required to wear firesuits, safety harnesses, helmets, and head and neck restraints.
 Most moving parts on the truck are also shielded, and high-pressure components have restraining straps, both in case of an explosion.